caasjj/job-mock/README.md

 c. fail with some probability
 d. get cancelled before completion/failure

 For example, you might to mock up a whole bunch of emails to test a mail queue.
 Or, you want to test your promise code and you want to run it against a bunch of promise generating async tasks that may or may not fails.

 This library provides a simple abstraction to perform the above.

+## Installation

+`npm install job-mock`

+The package is written in ES2015 and can be compiled to ES5 using `npm run compile`.
+This step is run automatically on installation.

 ## Example

 The following will generate a job named `email` that will complete in `100ms` without fail.
 On completion, it resolves to the return value of `fn`, which will be executed in the context of `job` with whatever parameters are passed to `job.run(//params)`.

     let Job = require('job-mock')